Naram-Sin of Akkad: Children

 Among the known sons of Naram-Sin were his successor Shar-Kali-Sharri, Nabi-Ulmaš, who was governor of Tutub, and a Ukin-Ulmash.
 Excavations at Tell Mozan (ancient Urkesh) brought to light a sealing of Tar'am-Agade, a previously unknown daughter of Naram-Sin, who was possibly married to an unidentified endan (ruler) of Urkesh.
 A recently found cylinder seal, looted from Urasagrig, shows that the governor there, Sharatigubishin, was also a son.
-Other known children include Enmenana the "zirru priestess of the god Nanna, spouse of the god N[anna], entu priestess of the god Sin at Ur", Šumšani ēntum-priestess of Shamash at Sippar, a son who was governor at Marad, an unnamed daughter who was ēntum-priestesses at Nippur, Bin-kali-šarrē, Lipit-ilē (governor at Marad), Rigmuš-ālsu, Me-Ulmaš, and Ukēn-Ulmaš and a granddaughter Lipus-ia-um.
+Other known children include Enmenana the "zirru priestess of the god Nanna, spouse of the god N[anna], entu priestess of the god Sin at Ur", Šumšani ēntum-priestess of Shamash at Sippar, a son who was governor at Marad, an unnamed daughter who was ēntum-priestesses at Nippur, Bin-kali-šarrē, Lipit-ilē (governor at Marad), Rigmuš-ālsu, Me-Ulmaš, and Ukēn-Ulmaš and a granddaughter Lipus-ia-um who was known to have been a lyre player for the god Sin.
 One daughter, Tuṭṭanabšum (Tudanapšum), held the position of high priestess of Enlil at Nippur, the most important religious position in the empire.
 She was also deified, the only female and only non-king to be made a god.

-Victory stele of Naram-Sin
+Victory Stele of Naram-Sin

 Naram-Sin stele, inscription of Naram-Sin in the Akkadian language.
 The name Naram-Sin (𒀭𒈾𒊏𒄠𒀭𒂗𒍪) appears vertically in the upper right.

 Naram-Sin's Victory Stele depicts him as a god-king (symbolized by his horned helmet) climbing a mountain above his soldiers, and his enemies, the defeated Lullubi led by their king Satuni.
 The stele was broken off at the top apparently when it was carried away from Sippar and carried off by the Elamite forces of Shutruk-Nakhunte in the 12th century BC along with a number of other monuments.
 The stele seems to break from tradition by using successive diagonal tiers to communicate the story to viewers, however the more traditional horizontal frames are visible on smaller broken pieces.
 It has been suggested that it contains the first depictions of battle standards and plate armor.
 The stele is 2 meters tall and 1.05 meters wide and is made from pinkish limestone.
-For contrast see the Victory Stele of Rimush over Lagash or the Victory stele of Sargon.
+For contrast, see the Victory Stele of Rimush over Lagash or the Victory stele of Sargon.
 The stele was found by Jacques de Morgan at Susa, and is now in the Louvre Museum (Sb 4).

 The inscription over the head of the king is in the Akkadian language and very fragmentary, but reads: